passy1977/auth-web/README.md

 # auth-web
- A C++ JWT auth server based on Drogon lib
+ A C++ JWT auth server based on Poco lib